all-of-us/workbench/api/doc/code-structure.md

 To define a query that uses a foreign key, there are a couple of options.
 First, you could use `@JoinColumn`/`@[One|Many]ToOne` annotation on the corresponding DB Model, as described [below](#db-models).
 Second, you could use an [@Query](https://www.baeldung.com/spring-data-jpa-query) annotation to just describe the query in stringy SQL.

-TODO: do we have a preference of which of those to do?

 ## DB Models

 DB Models represent a single row of a single table in the database, possibly with extender tables attached.
 We denote DB models by prefixing `Db` to the name of the database table.
 DB models heavily use `javax.persistence` annotations to describe where in the database table each part of the model lives.